Elephants on green field

 Chitwan National Park: A UNESCO World Heritage Site

 As Nepal’s first national park, Chitwan National Park is a treasure trove of biodiversity.
 It’s home to some of the world’s most endangered species and is the place to visit for a wildlife safari.
-It is one of Nepal’s oldest and most renowned national parks and is Leading the Way in Conservation
+It is one of Nepal’s oldest and most renowned national parks and is leading the Way in Conservation

 What to See: